18F/health-tracking-course/collections/_rubric/sc-medium-1.md

 ### Watch: Unpacking the Jargon (15m, solo)

 As a short list of terms, the PMI article leaves things to be desired.
 Mike Clayton goes a bit deeper, unpacking 12 terms that you'll hear thrown around (in conversation, in reports) regarding project management.
-This video ({% link ttpmjtpmu %}) is basically 12, 1-minute videos back-to-back.
+This video ({% link ttpmjtpmu %}) is basically 12 one-minute videos back-to-back.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F25BGXAlaG0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To assess project health, you'll need to be able to keep up with the jargon.
-And, frankly, *jargon is a great way to bullshit someone*.
+Frankly, *jargon is a great way to bullshit someone*.
 If I want you to 1) think I know what I'm talking about, but 2) confuse you along the way, I'm going to use jargon and words that I think you don't know well.
 If a product manager or project manager wants to mislead you regarding the health of a project, or otherwise mislead you as to how things are going, they're going to hide behind the words of their trade, and try and hide the realities of a project's health in the details.

 ### Watch: A Day In The Life of a Project Manager (12m, solo)